Explicit coverings of families of elliptic surfaces by squares of curves: Statement of results

 \begin{thm} A general K3 surface in $\P^4$ with $15$ ordinary double points is isogenous to a K3 surface $K$ which realizes the Kuga-Satake-Deligne correspondence between $K$ and the square of a curve of genus 7 constructed in Theorem \ref{thm:main-cover}. \end{thm}

-Theorem \ref{thm:main-cover} can also be expressed in terms of a map of moduli spaces as follows: \begin{defn} Let $\M_C$ be the moduli space that parametrizes curves $C_1$ of genus $1$ with an unordered set of $4$ distinct points $\{p_1, \dots, p_4\}$, together with $O \in C_1/C_1[2]$ such that $4O \sim p_1 + p_2 + p_3 + p_4$ and an irreducible unramified cover of $C_1$ of degree $3$.
-Let $\M_K$ be the moduli space of marked $L_2$-polarized K3 surfaces as in \cite[Theorem 9]{ht}, together with a choice of elliptic fibration with a reducible fibre of type $\tD_4$ and $9$ of type $\tA_1$ and Mordell-Weil group $\Z \oplus (\Z/2\Z)^2$, such that a generator of infinite order has intersection $1$ with the zero section and $0$ with the sections of order $2$. \end{defn}
+Theorem \ref{thm:main-cover} can also be expressed in terms of a map of moduli spaces as follows: \begin{defn} For a curve $C$ of genus~$1$, let $T_2(C)$ be the group of translations of $C$ of order $1$ or $2$.
+Let $\M_C$ be the moduli space that parametrizes curves $C_1$ of genus~$1$ with an unordered set of $4$ distinct points $\{p_1, \dots, p_4\}$, together with $O \in C_1/T_2(C_1)$ such that $4O \sim p_1 + p_2 + p_3 + p_4$ and an irreducible unramified cover of $C_1$ of degree $3$.
+Let $\M_{K,1}$ be the moduli space of marked $L_1$-polarized K3 surfaces as in \cite[Theorem 9]{ht}, together with a choice of elliptic fibration with one reducible fibre of type $\tD_4$ and $9$ of type $\tA_1$ and Mordell-Weil group $\Z \oplus (\Z/2\Z)^2$, such that a generator of infinite order has intersection~$1$ with the zero section and $0$ with the sections of order $2$.
+The choice of the elliptic fibration is equivalent to the choice of an embedding of $\H$ into $\Pic L$ such that the orthogonal complement is isometric to $\Lambda_1$. \end{defn}

+\begin{remark} Although $C_1$ and $C_1/T_2(C_1)$ are isomorphic varieties, it is necessary to distinguish them here, because replacing $O$ by a point $t_2(O)$ for $t_2$ a nonidentity element of $T_2(C_1)$ would ultimately lead to the same K3 surface. \end{remark}

-\begin{thm} Given a general point $P$ of $\M_C$, there is an explicit construction of a point $f(P)$ of $\M_K$, such that the data parametrizing $f(P)$ can be built from the data parametrizing $P$, and vice versa.
-In particular, these constructions give a modular birational equivalence $f: \M_C \to \M_K$. \end{thm}
+\begin{thm} Given a general point $P$ of $\M_C$, there is an explicit construction of a point $f(P)$ of $\M_{K,1}$, such that the data parametrizing $f(P)$ can be built from the data parametrizing $P$, and vice versa.
+In particular, these constructions give a modular birational equivalence $f: \M_C \to \M_{K,1}$. \end{thm}

 Theorems \ref{thm:main-cover} and \ref{thm:main-moduli-intro} follow directly from Remark \ref{rem:m3-mc} and Theorem \ref{thm:main}, while Theorem \ref{thm:chapter-6-family} follows from Propositions \ref{prop:hodge-theory} and \ref{prop:g-s-isogeny}.